deeplearning4j/deeplearning4j/programmingguide/dl4j_process.md

     //Then add the StatsListener to collect this information from the network, as it trains net.setListeners(new StatsListener(statsStorage));

-To access the UI, just go to http://localhost:9000/train in your browser.
-You can set the port by using the org.deeplearning4j.ui.port system property: i.e., to use port 9001, pass the following to the JVM on launch: -Dorg.deeplearning4j.ui.port=9001
+To access the UI, just go to `http://localhost:9000/train` in your browser.
+You can set the port by using the `org.deeplearning4j.ui.port` system property: i.e., to use port 9001, pass the following to the JVM on launch:

+	-Dorg.deeplearning4j.ui.port=9001

-The neural network will then collect information and route it to the UI when you train your neural network.
-The UI provides information such as the loss value after each iteration and epoch, neural network information, such as number of parameters and layers, and more.
+The neural network will then collect information and route it to the UI as you train your neural network.
+The UI provides information such as the loss value after each iteration and epoch, as well as neural network information such as number of parameters and layers, and more.

 The UI is useful because it can help you train the neural network properly.
 For instance, if the training process is going well, you should be seeing a downward trend in the loss value over time.
 If not, you should adjust hyperparameters like the learning rate or make sure the data was normalized correctly.
-On the other hand, if the loss value is going downward but extremeley slowly, it is possible that the learning rate is too small.
+On the other hand, if the loss value is going downward but extremely slowly, the learning rate may be too small.
 Furthermore, the UI provides the mean layer activation values over time, which can help you to detect vanishing or exploding activations.
 More help hints and further reading on this topic can be found [here](https://deeplearning4j.org/visualization).

 ## Evaluating Neural Networks
 After the training phase, you will need to evaluate how well a neural network performs on the testing set.
 Depending on the task, different metrics will be used, such as AUC (area under ROC curve) or MSE (mean squared error).
 Furthermore, these metrics can be used to evaluate the network after each epoch on the validation set to help set hyperparameters of the network and perform early stopping.
-These operations can easily be done using the DataSet object and the ComputationGraph or MultiLayerNetwork whether or not the specific architecture is that of a feed forward network, convolutional network, or recurrent network.
+These operations can easily be done using the `DataSet` object and the `ComputationGraph` or `MultiLayerNetwork`, whether or not the specific architecture is a feed forward network, convolutional network, or recurrent network.

-DL4J provides a myriad of evaluation functions which is part of the [eval](https://deeplearning4j.org/doc/org/deeplearning4j/eval/Evaluation.html) class in deeplearning4j.
+DL4J provides many evaluation functions as part of the [eval](https://deeplearning4j.org/doc/org/deeplearning4j/eval/Evaluation.html) class in deeplearning4j.
 The functionality includes basic accuracy, f1 score using false negative and true and false positive rates, and more.